lluisd/BIGTREETECH-TouchScreenFirmware/README.md

   - Fixed some freeze conditions in LoadUnload and Extrude menus

 - 1.27.x, May 17 2021
-  - A lot of work was done (bug fixes and new features) to release the first stable and complete TFT FW.
+  - A lot of work was done (bug fixes and new features) to release the first stable and complete TFT fw.
 Finally the 1.27.x version is available:
   - Official first stable version 1.27.x
   - Add file sorting option for TFT SD card and USB drive
   - Load/Unload/Extrude/Retract rework and bugfixes